neverRare/stick-docs/reference/language/if.md

 # If

-If is either an expression or a statement.
+If executes or evaluates a part of code according to the condition.

+TODO pattern matching

 ## If Statement